 Don’t take some leftover antibiotics for a UTI.
 It gets different antibiotics and needs a long enough time-frame to totally get rid of it — otherwise, it will come back with vengeance (not good).

-IF you only have burning when you pee — it could just be irritation around your urethra (that’s the hole where the urine comes out).
+IF you only have burning on your skin when you pee — it could just be irritation around your urethra (that’s the hole where the urine comes out).
 So, you might want a peek to see if it is just irritation.
 Something like Bag Balm can help the skin area (although you should never put anything UP your urethra unless directed to do so by your doctor.

 **Never take anything you’ve read on Pulling Curls over the advice of your medical provider.
 Please seek medical attention if you think you have a UTI.**